hyex-research/AquaFetch/docs/source/rr.rst

 which differ in temporal coverage and the number of static and dynamic features.
 The HYSETS dataset (`Arsenault et al., 2020 <https://doi.org/10.1038/s41597-020-00583-2>`_) covers Mexico, the US, and Canada.
 However, we identified issues with the observed streamflow data for the US in HYSETS.
-As a result, we introduced the USGS class, which focuses specifically on the US region.
+As a result, we introduced the ``USGS`` dataset, which focuses specifically on the US region.
 The catchment boundaries, static features, and meteorological data for USGS, however, are still obtained from HYSETS.